Ketopluto/fun-facts-generator/README.md

 1. Clone the repository:
    ```bash
    git clone https://github.com/Ketopluto/fun-facts-generator.git
 2. Navigate to the project directory:
    ```bash
    cd fun-facts-generator

-3. Open index.html in your preferred browser.
+3. Open the index.html in your preferred browser.

 ## 🎨 Customization